kenshinbon/tekton-spring/CI.md

 ## Requirements

-The Tekton CI Method will requires some steps before you are able to run
+The Tekton CI Method will requires some steps before you are able to rundasdasda

 - Add Quay.io credentials as a secret
 - Setup a GitHub webhook for push events